 Yojna magazine also publishes newly launched schemes of the government, parliament discussions, policies, and initiatives.

 This magazine is recommended by most of the toppers and especially by the last 3 years toppers.

-It is said that 1-2 essays come in the mains paper from this magazine.
+It is said that 1-2 essays come in the main paper of this magazine.

 Yojna magazine is available in 13 languages including English, Hindi, Assamese, Telegu, and many more.
 This magazine also covers general topics such as agriculture, federalism, budget, etc.

-Though these magazines provide an edge to your preparation and so this should be only started after compilation of the NCERT books and the source materials.
+Though these magazines provide an edge to your preparation this should be only started after the compilation of the NCERT books and the source materials.

 Kurukshetra principally deals with rural developments which hold a valuable weightage in the exam.
 This magazine also helps aspirants prepare for public administration.

 Also according to the recent trends of the exam, it is noticed that the board is putting more emphasis and focus on the environment and rural development which automatically puts this magazine in an important spot.